Burton Albion F.C.: Stadium

 Albion began life at the Lloyds Foundry ground on Wellington Street, but high attendances meant that the club quickly searched for a more suitable home.
 Eton Park was built off Derby Road and officially opened on 20 September 1958, coinciding with the club's promotion to the Southern League.
 Until its demolition in 2005, the Brewers played all their home games at Eton Park.

 The Pirelli Stadium on Princess Way was built in 2005 and is the current home of the Brewers, replacing Eton Park, also on the same road, which was demolished and developed into housing.
 The ground cost £7.2 million to build, and was built on the former site of the Pirelli UK Tyres Ltd Sports & Social Club.
 The land was donated to the club by Pirelli in return for naming rights.

-The ground was designed by architect Jon Hawkeye, and has served as the inspiration for numerous newer grounds, including Morecambe's Globe Arena, and the proposed Hayes & Yeading stadium.
+The ground was designed by architect Jon Hawkeye, and has served as the inspiration for numerous newer grounds, including Morecambe's Globe Arena and the proposed Hayes & Yeading stadium.
 It gained its most recent safety certificate from Staffordshire County Council on 12 July 2010, having been subject to crowd trouble on 8 May 2010 at the hands of Grimsby Town fans following their relegation from Football League Two.

 The Pirelli Stadium has seen minor capacity changes since its construction, and the current capacity is 6,912, with 2,034 being seated in the South (Main) Stand.
 The current record attendance for the stadium stands at 6,746 for an EFL Championship match against Derby County on 26 August 2016.
 Previous records include 6,192 for a Conference National 1–0 defeat against Oxford United, during the club's title-winning season, and 6,191 for an FA Cup third-round match on 8 January 2006 against Manchester United.

 The stadium also hosts the National ISFA Under-13 tournament final.

 Rivalries

 In their non-League days the Brewers' local rivals were Gresley Rovers, Nuneaton Borough, Stafford Rangers and Tamworth.
 However, since the club's rise to the Football League these rivalries have become less intense.

 Following promotion to the Football League, local rivalries with Port Vale, Notts County, Chesterfield and Walsall have arisen.
-Except for Notts County, all these clubs had been rivals to Albion's predecessor, Burton United in the early 1900s.
-There is also a largely friendly rivalry with Derby County, partly because of the shared fanbase, but particularly following the transfer of manager Nigel Clough to the Championship club in 2009 and the arrival of several ex-Derby players during the Paul Peschisolido era.
+Except for Notts County, all these clubs had been rivals to Albion's predecessor club, Burton United, in the early 1900s.
+There is also a largely friendly rivalry with near neighbours Derby County, partly because of the shared fanbase, but particularly following the transfer of manager Nigel Clough to the championship club in 2009 and the arrival of several ex-Derby players during the Paul Peschisolido era.

-Their 2016 promotion into the Championship resulted in matches with local big clubs Aston Villa, Birmingham City, Derby County, Nottingham Forest and Wolverhampton Wanderers.
+Their 2016 promotion into the championship resulted in matches with local big clubs Aston Villa, Birmingham City, Nottingham Forest and Wolverhampton Wanderers.